The Raytheon Autonomous Vehicle Competition

 The Raytheon Autonomous Vehicle Competition is a competition between universities sponsored by Raytheon.
 The premise of the competition is for each team to build both an unmanned aerial vehicle and an unmanned ground vehicle that can complete certain tasks through multiple trials.
 In all the trials, each university’s UAV goes one at a time to find the other competitors’ UGVs placed randomly on a field and deliver a water payload.
 The UGV must detect and give both a visual, and audio indication of the water payload if hit.
 Subsequent trials have the UGV moving in increasingly complicated patterns, such as a straight line, zigzag, and crossing paths with other UGVs.
 All of this must be done autonomously with no human input other than starting the vehicles.

-The competition had four divisions in its most recent run: East, West, South, and Puerto Rico.
+The competition had four divisions in in 2024: East, West, South, and Puerto Rico.
 UC Santa Barbara was in the West division, competing against CSU Long Beach and CalPoly San Luis Obispo.
-UCSB won first place!
-This was mostly by default since UCSB’s UAV was the only UAV that could successfully fly.
+UCSB won first place, with UCSB’s UAV being the only UAV that could successfully fly and detect ground vehicles.

 See more here: UCSB Capstone Projects